giuliachiola/super-notes/src/docs/javascript/typescript-schwarzmuller.md

 - `array`: any JavaScript array, type can be flexible or strict (regarding type elements)
 - `tuple`: (added by TypeScript) fixed-length array
 - `enum`: (added by TypeScript) automatically enumerated global constant identifiers
+- `any`: any kind of value, no specific type assignment

 ## Key differences